1 accompanying person for each patient at Outpatient areas or Emergency Department.

 Alternative parking is available at

-We are seeing more patients than usual at our Emergency Department.
+We are seeing a high number of patients at our Emergency Department (A&E).
 Priority will be given to those who are critically ill.
 The waiting time for other patients will be longer.